DictumMortuum/transifex/README.md

 `node index.js [ OPTIONS ]... ?ARG?`

-### Arguments

-#### ARG

-Specify the language code that you want to retrieve information for.
+Where `?ARG?` is used to specify the language code that you want to retrieve information for.
 This is an optional argument.
 If it is not provided, then all the language codes that are returned from the API are printed to standard output; in addition, the language codes are saved in a .csv file in the same folder that the script run from.

+`OPTIONS` are all optional command-line switches.

+### OPTIONS

-#### --path
+#### `--path`

 Specify the folder where the cached responses from the API will be stored.